Felony Violation of Probation (VOP)

 If you are on felony probation in Hillsborough County, FL, then contact an experienced criminal defense attorney if you believe your probation officer is going to accuse you of violating probation.

 Our VOP defense attorneys can represent you in Division “K” for any technical violation or in the standard division if you are accused of a new felony.
-We also represent client asking for a modification of the terms of probation or early termination.
+We also represent clients asking for a modification of the terms of probation or early termination.

 Our main office is located in downtown Tampa, just a few blocks from the courthouse.